deepakkavoor/gsoc-2020-prague/index.md

 **[https://gitlab.com/deepakkavoor/ns-3-dev/-/commits/pacing-mr](https://gitlab.com/deepakkavoor/ns-3-dev/-/commits/pacing-mr)**

-In order to decrease pressure on the bottleneck queue and reduces frequent congestion marks, it is important for a Prague sender to pace out packets during transmission.
+In order to decrease pressure on the bottleneck queue and reduce frequent congestion marks, it is important for a Prague sender to pace out packets during transmission.
 Although ns-3 already had the pacing feature in TCP prior to this phase, one could only configure a fixed pacing rate which would be followed throughout the simulation.

 In this phase, I worked on allowing the pacing rate to change dynamically based on current congestion window and RTT measurement.
 Our experiments also showed that enabling this dynamic behaviour prevented situations in which a Prague sender received an eary mark during Slow Start.
 This feature is present in Linux, and adding it to ns-3 was a valuable contribution towards aligning ns-3 Prague with Linux.